alverena/documentation/user_guide/activities/activities_add_comment.rst

 .. hint::

-    You can :ref:`edit <user-guide-entity-management-edit>` the *Comment* entity and add new fields, if required.
+    You can :ref:`edit <doc-entity-actions-edit>` the **Comment** entity and add new fields, if required.

 For example, Ellen Rowel was a task "Email change needed", which required her to change the email address of Mr. Jeffrey Maynard.

-- First, Ellen Rowel opened the "My Tasks" grid.
+- First, Ellen Rowel opened the **My Tasks** grid.

 .. image:: ../img/activities/comments_01.png

-- Then she went to the :ref:`View page <user-guide-ui-components-view-pages>` page of the task and left a comment.
+- Then she went to the :ref:`view page <user-guide-ui-components-view-pages>` page of the task and left a comment.

 .. image:: ../img/activities/comments_02.png